 Interior Design For Teens

 You might not typically associate teens with interior design.
 However, just because a teenager doesn’t have experienced decorating other rooms, it doesn’t mean that they don’t have their own sense of taste.
 When you brainstorm a bedroom with a teenager, you can really see their mind at work.
-First, you two should start with furniture placement.
+Provide them the option to use some old furniture and decorations you have in storage.
+For designing start with furniture placement.
 Where should the bed go and where should the desk and dresser go?
 What kind of colors would work best for the walls?
 Do your best to restrain yourself from making all the choices.
 Even if you don’t agree with every choice your teenager makes for their bedroom, it’s important for you to let them make their own decisions as they head into adulthood.

 How to Decorate a Teen Bedroom

 While you shouldn’t call all the shots when decorating a teen bedroom, you should give them necessary guidance.
 They’ll appreciate not having to make all the decisions themselves, and you will definitely want to share some budget-friendly options.
 Be sure to focus on the essential components first.
 These include the bed, dresser, and desk.
 They should all match one another.
 Similar materials should be kept in mind, such as having a wooden desk and a wooden dresser.
+Select furniture items that complement your hardwood flooring or carpeting.
 You also need to consider how the decor matches the paint or wallpaper.
 If the paint clashes or is fading, you might need to repaint.

 After these important decisions have been made, you can move onto secondary matters.
 These include any posters or art that is hung up.
 Your teenager should be able to express these tastes.
 However, you have the right to speak up if anything they want to put up is offensive or worrisome.
 Be sure to speak with them honestly about any plans for their bedroom that you’re concerned about.